- Women politicians are slowly but blazingly promoting peaceful policies.

 Answer: Our patriarchal political system that favours violence and militarism.

-It is a fact that our international system is patriarchal; our institutions have been designed by men, governed by men and controlled by men to serve male interests.
-Whoever wants to deny this, please check the historical numbers of women in politics.
+It is a fact that our international system is patriarchal; our institutions have been designed by men, governed by men and controlled by men to serve male interests – as shown in the (low) historical numbers of women in politics.
 This system has traditionally encouraged aggressive policymaking during crises that follows what our society perceives as “strong”.
 Not coincidentally, these “strong” policies represent stereotypically “masculine” traits and values: statistically, men tend to prefer unilateral solutions and the use of violence as answers to conflict situations.

 On the other hand, women tend to prefer more collaborative and peaceful policies, which are stereotypically seen as “feminine”.
 Unfortunately, and reflecting patriarchal ideas of female inferiority, this type of collaborative policies are perceived as “weak” by our society.